r4victor/brtlx/topics/tools_and_other_software/docker.md

 **Docker** is the most popular [container](https://en.wikipedia.org/wiki/OS-level_virtualization) technology, a set of tools to build, run, and manage containers.

 Containers help developers to distribute and deploy their applications easier.
-First you create an image – a set of files and metadata that fully describe you app's environment such as an OS distribution, system and app dependencies, and the source code.
+First you create an image – a set of files and metadata that fully describe your app and its environment.
+This includes an OS distribution, system and app dependencies, and the source code or a compiled binary.
 The you run containers – isolated processes created from the image.

 Links: [www.docker.com](https://www.docker.com/), [Docker (Wikipedia)](https://en.wikipedia.org/wiki/Docker_(software)), [r/docker](https://www.reddit.com/r/docker/).